gishi-yama/springboot-wicket-sample/README.md

 wicket-on-springboot
 =====

-Apache Wicket is running on spring-boot
+Apache Wicket is running on Spring-Boot.

 The project has used precedent projects as a reference guide for implementation: